 The company’s practices regarding compensation for Directors are designed to attract and retain the most qualified individuals to serve on the board, to reflect the size and complexity of the industry, and to reinforce the emphasis the company places on aligning directors’ compensation with the interests of shareholders.

-The company provides its Directors with a compensation package consisting of an annual retainer, committee and meeting fees, and equity-based compensation in the form of deferred share units (DSUs).
+The company provides its Directors with a compensation package consisting of an annual retainer, committee membership retainers, and equity-based compensation in the form of deferred share units (DSUs).

 Non-employee Directors can elect to receive a portion of their annual retainer in the form of DSUs and are also subject to share ownership guidelines that require ownership of Common Shares and/or DSUs with an acquisition or market value equivalent to not less than three times the aggregate value of their annual cash and equity retainer.